Kohanabad District

 Kohanabad District (بخش کهن آباد) is in Aradan County, Semnan province, Iran.
 Its capital is the city of Kohanabad.

 History

-After the 2011 National Census, Aradan District was separated from Garmsar County in the establishment of Aradan County, which was divided into two districts of two rural districts each, with the city of Aradan as its capital.
+In 2011, Aradan District was separated from Garmsar County in the establishment of Aradan County, which was divided into one district of two rural districts, with Aradan as its capital and only city at the time.
+Later in the same year, Kohanabad Rural District was separated from the Central District in the formation of Kohanabad District, and the village of Kohanabad was converted to a city.

 Demographics

 Population

-At the time of the 2016 census, the district's population was 2,824 inhabitants in 1,081 households.
+At the time of the 2016 National Census, the district's population was 2,824 inhabitants in 1,081 households.